August in the Water: Plot

-Some time later, Mao receives a phone call from Yo, telling him that Izumi has gone missing.
-While Mao looks for Izumi, the police search for a man believed to be in possession of the missing meteorite, who has murdered a scientist and stolen the second meteorite from the laboratory.
+Sometime later, Mao receives a phone call from Yo, telling him that Izumi has gone missing.
+While Mao looks for Izumi, the police search for a man believed to have the missing meteorite, who has murdered a scientist and stolen the second meteorite from the laboratory.
 Eventually, both Izumi and the man are found in the mountains, lying together on the boulder along with both meteorites.
-Later, under questioning by a doctor, she explains that the man is a member of a tribe of stone beings who wish to take over Earth and return it to stone, and that she must take measures to prevent this from happening.
+Later, under questioning by a doctor, she explains that the man is a member of a tribe of stone beings who wish to take over Earth and return it to stone and that she must take measures to prevent this from happening.
 The doctor suggests to Yo and Mao that Izumi may have sudden schizophrenia brought on by the shock of the diving accident.
-Izumi later returns to school, where rumours have spread due to a magazine article suggesting that Izumi can psychically communicate with dolphins and plants.
+Izumi later returns to school, where rumors have spread due to a magazine article suggesting that Izumi can psychically communicate with dolphins and plants.
 Later, Miki shows Mao and Ukiya a historical record referring to a village being struck by a drought and a "stone disease" after the appearance of two meteorites.
 It also mentions that these events were only brought to an end after a person, chosen to restore balance, performed a ceremony that takes place on a full moon.

-Yo collapses after contracting the petrification illness and is hospitalised.
-Mao meets Izumi at the hospital, where she tells him that she can't wait any longer and must take action.
+Yo collapses after contracting the petrification illness and is hospitalized.
+Mao meets Izumi at the hospital, where she tells him that she can not wait any longer and must take action.
 She leaves the hospital followed by Mao and makes her way to a nearby river.
 There, under the light of the full moon, Izumi psychically communicates with Mao and ruminates on why she survived the accident, before saying her goodbyes and walking into the river, eventually fading from sight.
 The next morning, storm clouds appear over the city as Mao makes his way to the stone circle.
 He is later found unconscious atop the boulder and taken to hospital, where he is diagnosed with amnesia, having lost his memory of the previous night.
 Rain begins to fall and the drought ends.

 After the rain storm passes, many people recover from the illness.
 News about the petrographs and Miki's record spreads worldwide, and scholars come from various countries to study the stone circle.
 Mao volunteers in the study, hoping to find clues about Izumi's disappearance.
-He eventually becomes a researcher studying special remains found around the world, using a diary Izumi had kept as the basis for his studies.
+He eventually became a researcher studying special remains found around the world, using a diary Izumi had kept as the basis for his studies.
 Years later, an elderly Mao visits the stone circle, now named the "Hazuki Circle", and lies down on the central boulder.
 As rain begins to fall, Izumi appears before him, unchanged in the years since her disappearance.
 The two embrace, and then vanish.